shinji-Yama77/poc-gen/README.md

-# POC-Gen: Meeting Recording to POC Generator
+# POC-Gen: Pitch Recording to AI Business Report Generator

-An AI agent that converts meeting recordings into proof-of-concept (POC) applications.
+An AI agent that converts pitch recordings into actionable business reports focused on monetization and marketing strategies.

 ## Project Overview

-POC-Gen automates the process of turning ideas from meeting recordings into functional proof-of-concept applications.
+POC-Gen automates the process of turning user pitch recordings into comprehensive business reports.
 It works through the following steps:

-1. **Video Processing**: Takes a user's video recording from a meeting
+1. **Audio/Video Upload**: Takes a user's pitch recording (audio from video)
-2. **Transcription**: Transcribes the meeting using open-source AI
+2. **Transcription & Structuring**: Transcribes the pitch using open-source AI and structures output as JSON for downstream processing
-3. **Idea Extraction**: Summarizes the meeting contents into potential ideas
+3. **Idea Extraction**: Summarizes the transcript into 2–3 key product ideas
-4. **Idea Selection**: Selects the most promising ideas
-5. **POC Generation**: Turns selected ideas into a prompt for a no-code POC builder AI (like Alchemist AI)
+4. **Report Generation**: For each idea, generates a detailed business report emphasizing:
+    - Monetization strategies (including competitor analysis and revenue projections)
+    - Marketing strategies (including differentiation and go-to-market planning)
+    - Success metrics, standout factors, and actionable insights
-6. **Delivery**: Returns the POC to the user
+5. **Delivery**: Returns the business reports to the user

 ## Project Structure